BrightXiaoHan/nvim-trzsz/README.md

 - Navigate to the directory you want to upload files to in nvim-tree
 - Press `<leader>s`, and the file explorer will open
 - Select the files you want to upload

+## TODO
+- [ ] Automatically install trzsz on the remote machine.
+- [ ] Lua API for more customization.

 ## License
 MIT